bigsk1/podcast-ai/README.md

 - Downloads YouTube videos/audio using yt-dlp
 - Transcribes audio using Faster Whisper
-- Generates natural conversations styles using Claude AI
+- Generates natural conversations styles using Claude AI or XAI
-- Converts text to speech using ElevenLabs voices - have 2 voices talking about the youtube video
+- Converts text to speech using ElevenLabs voices - have multiple voices talking about the youtube video
 - Fact-checks content using AI if enabled in .env
-- Generates audio files for each part of the conversation
+- Generates audio files for each part of the conversation on merges into one .mp3

 ## Prerequisites

-Tested in Windows

 - Python 3.10+
 - GPU (CUDA) or CPU for local transcription, device selection is automatic.
 - FFmpeg installed and in PATH
 - Nvidia cuDNN installed to path (for nvidia gpu)
 - ElevenLabs API key
-- Anthropic (Claude) API key
+- Anthropic (Claude) or XAI API key
 - voices.json configuration file

 ## Installation